tilt-dev/tilt.build/blog/_posts/2022-03-30-tilt-news-march-2022.md

 ## Behind the scenes

 Once in a while, we get together virtually to share some laughs and play some games.
-This time we tried a [remote version of the telephone game](https://garticphone.com/) in which each player has to either paint from a written prompt or describe the image they’re given.
+This time we tried a [remote version of the telephone game](https://garticphone.com/) in which each player has to either paint from a written prompt or describe the image they’re given or recreate an image from memory.
 Highlights below:

 ![](/assets/images/tilt-news-march-2022/album_2022-03-03_13-21-39.gif)